Exploring Pollinator Pathways

 September 4 - December 20, 2019 at the University of St. Thomas Department of Art History Gallery

-- Saturday, August 10, 10am-12pm: Catherine Grant and Doreen Schroeder, co-founders of the University of St.Thomas Department of Biology’s Pollinator Path, will lead a walk through the MWMO's pollinator plantings on-site, paired with the exhibit’s interactive, illustrated activity guides.
-Kids and adults of all ages will be immersed in the wonder of pollinators!
-All participants can bring home an illustrated activity guide to observe pollinators and their habitat in their own yards, neighborhoods, and beyond!
+Exhibits included guided walks through the MWMO's pollinator plantings and the St.Thomas Pollinator Path, paired with the exhibit’s interactive, illustrated activity guides.
+Kids and adults of all ages were invited into the wonder of pollinators!
+All participants could bring home an illustrated activity guide to observe pollinators and their habitat in their own yards, neighborhoods, and beyond!